 How to Remove Nail Polish Smell from Skin

-If you have ever used nail polish and/or nail polish remover than you know that the smells can become embed into the skin, particularly on your hands.
-For those who are extremely sensitive to chemical exposure, the removal of nail polish and nail polish remover is critical to improving their health and minimizing health effects produced from the chemicals found in these nail products.
+If you have ever used nail polish and/or nail polish remover than you know that the smells can become embedded into the skin, particularly on your hands.
+For those who are extremely sensitive to chemical exposure, the removal of nail polish and nail polish remover is critical to improving their health and minimizing the health effects produced from the chemicals found in these nail products.
 What can you do to remove these pungent nail polish odors from your hands without the use of masking agents or other chemicals?

 Hand soaps that contain odor neutralizing abilities will effectively work to eliminate any odors that have become collected in the skin of the hands.
-This soap will easily be applied like a regular soap and rinsed off by water – this will eliminate any residual chemical and noxious odors from the area of the hands.
+This soap will easily be applied like regular soap and rinsed off by water – this will eliminate any residual chemical and noxious odors from the area of the hands.

 Nail Polish Fumes in Home